kelvinnguyenox/kelvinnguyenox/README.md

 ### Hi there 👋 I'm Quy

-- 🔭 I’m currently working on HIT
+- 🔭 I’m currently working on the VMO company

 - 🌱 I’m currently work as blockchain dev